akvelon/MLEM-SDK-for-Java/README.md

 ### Introduction

-There is a MLEM technology that helps you package and deploy machine learning models.
+Welcome to MLEM JClient - a MLEM technology that helps you package and deploy machine learning models.
 It saves ML models in a standard format that can be used in a variety of production scenarios such as real-time REST serving or batch processing.

 MLEM JClient is an unofficial Java library for the MLEM API.
 With JClient, you can easily integrate your Java application with the MLEM service.

-MLEM JClient is featuring:<br>
+Features of MLEM JClient:<br>
 ✔ Works on any Java Platform version 5 or later<br>
 ✔ No additional jars required<br>
 ✔ Request validation support<br>